 Building upon research from the National Center For Creative Aging suggesting that active participation in professionally led arts programs can promote health and prevent disease in older adults, Katha Dance Theatre developed Lotus Blossoms, a cultural dance program aimed at improving the quality of life for Minnesota’s aging population.

 Who we are is expressed in how we move.
 Lotus Blossoms uses dance training as an opportunity for Minnesotans to successfully tackle the challenge of living longer and staying healthy well into their golden years.
 Programs focused on older adults in Minnesota’s urban communities often lack an arts focus, and there are few if any programs that include the traditional arts of another culture.
 Through a series of weekly classes, KDT engages participants by providing training in low-impact movements, storytelling, rhythm, music and folk arts of India.
 These classes enrich the participants’ lives, providing them with motion, mobility, balance and coordination.
 Dance trains the body; it improves physical, mental and spiritual health.
-It is respectful, improves self-esteem, and gives life new meaning.
 Dance develops flexibility and instills confidence.
 Dance is a stimulating mental activity that connects mind to body.
 Dance breaks isolation.
 The basis of dance is rhythm.
 The essence of dance is joy.

 The lotus flower is a very important symbol in Indian culture.
 It symbolizes the complete purification of the body, mind and soul, and the full blossoming of blissful liberation.
 We see a profound connection between the ideas behind dance and the lotus flower, which we explore throughout this program.